marcietolbert/Building-the-Ultimate-Cybersecurity-HomeLab/README.md

 ## Overview

+Every cybersecurity journey begins with a crucial step: building a strong foundational understanding of the core principles.
+Without this solid base, navigating the complexities of cybersecurity can be challenging.

 From the outset of my journey into the cybersecurity field, one idea has consistently stood out: Home labs are crucial for the growth and development of any cybersecurity professional.
 I've even come across employers and industry leaders who say they wouldn't hire someone without a lab setup that is being actively used for hands-on projects.

 I wholeheartedly agree with this perspective.
 I've noticed that the more I delve into a topic, the more it is imperative to put my knowledge into practice.
 Keeping this in mind, I set out to find SOC-related projects that could create what I call a virtual apprenticeship experience.
 This approach would allow me to gain valuable insights from various industry experts while honing my practical skills and methodologies.